bc-marine-canvas/bc-marine-canvas/content/enclosures/drop-panels.md

 ---
 description: "Removable and weatherproof panels for exterior spaces."
-slug: drop-panels
+slug: "drop-panels"
-title: Drop panels
+title: "Drop panels"
 featuredImage:
-  path: enclosures/springline-drop-panels.jpg
+  path: "enclosures/springline-drop-panels.jpg"
-  alt: A café with an enclosed patio
+  alt: "A café with an enclosed patio"
 ---

 Drop panels transform your porch, deck, or patio into an enclosed outdoor space.